temez26/Calculator/readme.md

 - To store a number in memory, enter the number and click "M+."
 You can then recall it later using the "MR" button.

 - To clear the current expression, click the "C" button.

+ ## Acknowledgments
+ This calculator was created as a simple educational project and may have limitations.
+It serves as a basic example of creating a graphical calculator using Python and tkinter.
+Feel free to modify and expand upon it for your own learning or use cases.